 3) combining the book's pages (using Adobe), and putting the combined file of the book on Amazon KDP;

 Of course, I believe that many life science teachers would love this book, but I am not asserting that it is a good fit for everyone.
 For example, evolution and climate change are treated as facts, not "possible explanations."
-Please see the sample lessons under the CONTENT option.
+Please see many sample lessons under the CONTENTS menu item.

-I take full responsibility for the accuracy of this book's content, and I sincerely welcome feedback.
+I take full responsibility for the accuracy of this book's content, and I welcome feedback.